How to Automate Public Holiday Pay with Rule Sets

 2. WHERE (you'll need to click the cog icon on the right to see this option) 'Public holiday' is 'Any Public holiday' - In regards to selecting Public holidays in the rule set, you can choose between any (all) Public holiday, a specific Public Holiday, NOT a Public holiday or NOT one of the following.
 These selections give you the flexibility to use Public holiday parameters in a wide range of scenarios.

-- Only match shift if it starts on a Public holiday
+- Only match shifts if it start on a public holiday

-- Only match shift if it ends on a Public holiday
+- Only match shifts if it end on a public holiday

 4. Click the 'Add condition' button